-This report is an overview and an update on regulations and standards for importing U.S. food and beverage products to Argentina.
-Post recommends U.S. suppliers interested in the Argentine market contact our office or local importers to discuss the rules and regulations applicable to import requirements for specific products.
+This report is an overview and update on regulations and standards for importing U.S. food and beverage products to Argentina.
+Post recommends U.S. suppliers interested in the Argentine market contact the FAS Buenos Aries office at AgBuenosAires@USDA.GOV or (011-54-11 577-4627 or contact local importers to discuss the rules and regulations applicable to import requirements for specific products.